Cynara Coomer: Journalism

 Coomer joined Fox News Channel as a medical contributor in May 2009.
 She provides expertise on a variety of topics in cancer research with a focus on women's health.
 She also appears as a contributor on WNYW-FOX 5 News and as a medical reporter, host and blogger for FoxNewsHealth.com.

 Coomer appears regularly on America Live, America's Newsroom, Fox & Friends, Fox Report with Shepard Smith, Happening Now, Red Eye with Greg Gutfeld, Studio B with Shepard Smith, The O’Reilly Factor and Your World with Neil Cavuto.

-Thyroid Cancer
+Thyroid cancer

 Coomer was diagnosed with papillary carcinoma, which is the most common form of thyroid cancer, in December 2010.
-Her diagnosis came just four weeks after giving birth to her first child.
 She underwent a total thyroidectomy where her surgeon, Mark Urken, removed her thyroid gland and several lymph nodes.
 The prognosis for this type of cancer is quite good with an 80-90 percent survival rate.
-She's spoken out about her experience and wrote several columns about it for Fox News.
+She wrote several columns about her experience for Fox News.
 In February 2011 she was treated for thyroid cancer with radioactive iodine.